-If you don’t mind garlic breath…no, this is not the best way to start this garlic mashed potatoes recipe :).
-Adding garlic to mashed potatoes is great, it makes them tastier, gives them that special twist and it’s pretty easy.
-So if you don’t want to make just another ordinary mashed potatoes meal try garlic mashed potatoes.
+If you don’t mind garlic breath then you will love garlic mashed potatoes :) …no, this is not the best way to start this garlic mashed potatoes recipe.
+Lets start this way.
+Adding garlic to mashed potatoes is great, it makes them tastier, gives them a special twist and it’s pretty easy to do.
+So if you are after something a little bit different when it comes to mashed potatoes – try garlic mashed potatoes.

-There are a few different ways how to introduce garlic into the mashed potatoes and we will take a look at all of them.
-Well at least all the I know of :).
-I’ll start with two really simple ones, one is for people that like more and stronger garlic taste and other for people that want milder and sweeter garlic taste.
+There are a few different ways how to introduce garlic into mashed potatoes and we will take a look at all of them.
+Well at least all that I know of, if you know of any other way to use garlic with mashed potatoes, let me know!
+I’ll start with two really simple recipes, one is for people that like a stronger garlic taste and other for people that want milder and sweeter garlic taste.

 OK, let’s start…